Thank you to our wonderful community for an incredible Matsuri!

 Matsuri

-, the Japanese word for festival, will be held Saturday, May 6 from 12pm to 9pm in the Arboretum just south of Japan House, a new location for the event.
+, the Japanese word for festival, was held Saturday, May 6, 2023 from 12pm to 9pm in the Arboretum just south of Japan House, a new location for the event.
 The schedule includes a variety of free performances, including Ho Etsu Taiko drum group, DJ Van Paugam, martial arts demonstrations, hula, and more.

 During the family-focused portion from 12pm-6pm, there will be something for everyone to do.
 Younger guests can enjoy the amazing artistry of Joyful Bubbles, try their hand at origami (paper folding),or be mesmerized by “The Candyman”, a Japanese street performer whose specialty is the ancient Japanese art of amezaiku, a method of sculpting hot taffy-like candy into fantastic shapes of animals and other creatures.
 Over a dozen artists and artisans will be located in a large Retail Tent featuring handmade crafts and goods with demonstrations and performances scattered throughout.
 A variety of restaurants will be lined up offering delicious Asian-inspired food and beverages for all.